jdarkera/Simple_Kitchen_App/README.md

 # Food Blog
-convert the foodblog html page to pug using include and components.
+converted the foodblog html page to pug using include and components.
 Used Express.js templating engine.